 - Such as?

 If you answered yes, you’re not alone.
-Heck, even I had this problem sometimes during my HSC year.
+Heck, even I had this problem.

-One way to get around this in the Common Module is to think about the dimensions of a human experience using the SPIES acronym, coined by one of our English teachers here at Art of Smart.
+Then, go on to discuss the more complex dimensions of a human experience using the SPIES acronym, coined by one of our own English teachers.

-Once you’ve familiarised yourself with the rubric and what it means, head on over to this article and have a go at practice short answer questions to put your skills into practice!
+Once you’ve familiarised yourself with the Texts and Human Experiences rubric, have a go at practice short answer questions to get the hang of it!

-Looking for extra help with HSC English Common Module: Texts and Human Experiences?
+Looking for extra help with the Common Module: Texts and Human Experiences?